bluehackrafestefano/LAMPstackForAkaunting/README.md

 ```sh
 sudo systemctl status apache2
 ```
-- You should the get an output showing that the apache2.service is running and enabled.
+- You should get an output showing that the apache2.service is running and enabled.
 - Once installed, test by accessing your server’s IP in your browser:
 ```sh
 # curl -4 icanhazip.com  ## to get the IP